gplepage/lsqfit/doc/source/gvar.rst

 type |BufferDict|, and dictionary-valued results are also |BufferDict|\s.
 |BufferDict|\s are also useful for archiving |GVar|\s, since they may be
 pickled using Python's :mod:`pickle` module; |GVar|\s cannot be pickled otherwise.
-A pickled |BufferDict| preserves all of the correlations between the different |GVar|\s in it.
+A pickled |BufferDict| preserves any correlations that exist between the different |GVar|\s in it.

 To create an array of |GVar|\s with mean values specified by array ``xmean`` and covariance matrix ``xcov``, use ::